|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 2. This web site identifies the electricity rate changes that are necessary in order to make environmentally acceptable distributed electricity generation in Ontario economically viable, thus reducing the required amount of central nuclear generation capacity.

-6. The greater efficiency of energy usage by the EU countries, UK, USA, Japan, China, India and Brazil is leaving Ontario's manufacturers in an uncompetitive position.
+5. The greater efficiency of energy usage by the EU countries, UK, USA, Japan, China, India and Brazil is leaving Ontario's manufacturers in an uncompetitive position.
 Much work is necessary to catch up.
-There is no alternative but for Ontario to increase its on-peak electricity price and decrease its off-peak electricity price to encourage energy efficiency, to improve load factor and to reduce the average electricity cost and the electricity system debt.
+There is no alternative but for Ontario to increase its on-peak electricity price and decrease its electrical energy price to improve load factor and to reduce the average electricity cost and the electricity system debt.

 |Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|